rbw/flask-journey/README.rst

 Flask-journey makes the process of validating and (de)serializing data to/from python objects simple and elegant with the **Journey.route** decorator - a drop-in replacement for Flask's Blueprint.route, assisted by the fantastic **Marshmallow** library.

-The extension's other component, **BlueprintBundle**, helps segregate, group and register blueprints with ease while also providing methods for listing routes, either in simple or detailed JSON form.
+The extension's other component, **BlueprintBundle**, helps segregate, group and register blueprints with ease while also providing methods for listing routes, either in basic form or detailed JSON.

 Installing